Rami-Si7/Splatter_Image_cv_lab/README.md

 Which new loss defined as:
 $\Sigma_{c &in; all\O} $
 $mean$( O<sub>target</sub>(c<sub>current</sub> &minus; c<sub>target</sub>)<sup>2</sup>)
-- Which c represent channel in the current reconstruction of the model.
+- Which c represent channel in the current reconstruction of the model (e.g., xyz, opacity, rotation).
-- O opacity of the current reconstruction
+- O: opacity of the current reconstruction
-- O<sub>target</sub> represent the target opacity
+- O<sub>target</sub>: represent the target opacity

-The idea behind multiplying with target opacity is to **reduce noise in invisible Regions** and to **focus on key features**.
+The idea behind multiplying with target opacity is to ensure that only the more emphasised parts of the ground truth image contributes strongly to the loss.
 ## Installation:
 - follow the instructions on the original repository [Splatter Image Repository](https://github.com/szymanowiczs/splatter-image.git)
 ## Dataset: